JYMoonWorks/LOVECLIM_tutorial/LOVECLIM_install.md

 ~~~

 ## 3.2.
 Fixing bugs
- ※ If you cannot fine the 'atlas' folder, you can obtain it from LOVECLIM v1.3.
+ ※ If you cannot find the 'atlas' folder, you can obtain it from LOVECLIM v1.3.

 ### 3.2.1.
 In lines of 80, 105, 135, and 174 of the file '/home/[userid]/LOVECLIM/RUN/tools/atlas/src/post/input.f', delete the second argument of the 'error' subroutine as shown below.